sudohaider/experimental-robotics-a2/README.md

    - Plans and executes the robot’s arm motion using the ROS MoveIt library.
 Provides a service for moving the robot arm’s end-effector to a desired point in the Gazebo environment.

 7. **hint_loader.py**
-   - Waits for requests from the `hintcollector` node to load hints into the ARMOR reasoner.
+   - Waits for requests from the `hint_collector` node to load hints into the ARMOR reasoner.
 It starts the reasoner, deduces hypotheses, and checks if they are 'COMPLETE' and 'CORRECT', then returns the appropriate response.

 8. **set_orientation.py**
    - Receives desired orientation coordinates from the `/request_set_orientation` service and computes the required angular velocity for the robot to achieve the desired orientation.
 Publishes this velocity to the `cmd_vel` topic.